 3. Members of the public who would like to testify must follow the testimony registration process posted on the HHSC website.

-4. Public testimony may be time-limited at the discretion of the Chair or HHSC.
+4. Public testimony may be time-limited at the discretion of the chair or HHSC.
 To accommodate testimony from a variety of organizations and individuals, testimony is limited to one individual per organization or drug manufacturer per agenda item.

 5. Members of the public who are testifying in person may provide relevant handouts to the Board at the time of testimony.

-4. Other Materials: Audiovisual equipment and promotional or marketing materials are not allowed.
+3. Other Materials: Audiovisual equipment and promotional or marketing materials are not allowed.